TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 * `/config reset <namespace>.<key>` - Resets a config value to defaults.
 * `/config list` - Lists all currently set configs.

-### With-Memory
+### Authors-Manual
-Provides some player-memory enhancements.

-* It can extract the AI-generated adventure summary from the player memory.
-The summary will be available at `AIDData.summary`.
-It will still include the "The story so far:" bit.
-* It will also clean out the comment that separates the player's memory from the summary.
-* It can also store summaries for rewind, however there is no API to _change_ the summary for the player, so this is just to help it generate things using the old summary when the player rewinds.
-The player will still need to manually remove portions of the summary that may no longer be relevant at the new point in the story.
+Provides a command that allows you to manipulate the programmatic Author's Note.

+This exists because at some point, the field in the "Pin" menu stopped working, so I needed a workaround.
+It's also useful for debugging `$Direction` entries, from time-to-time.

 Commands:
 * `/set-authors-note <text>` sets an author's note.
 The Author's Note field in the Pin menu doesn't work and this text is not available to scripts, meaning this is a way you can set it by hand.
-  * Note: the `$Direction` State-Engine entries will stop working if you set an author's note, as State-Engine is designed to not interfere with other scripts that may be doing their own thing.
+  * Note: the `$Direction` State-Engine entries will stop working if you set an author's note, as State-Engine is designed to not interfere with other scripts that may be doing their own thing with the field.
   * You can clear the author's note by running this command without providing text.
 This sets it to an empty string.
-* `/with-memory summary updates` tells you if it will report summary updates.
-* `/with-memory summary updates on` enables a message that will show when the adventure summary changes.
-This includes both the player changing it and the AI changing it, as it has no idea who was responsible.
-* `/with-memory summary updates off` disables the update message.
-* `/with memory report summary` displays the current summary as a message.
-* `/with-memory reset` clears With-Memory's managed caches.

 ### Turn-Cache
 A utility module that provides per-action caching capabilities.